-The Order amends the existing make-ready timeline by (1) reducing the deadlines for 36. both simple and complex make-ready work from 60 to 30 days (and from 105 to 75 for large requests in the communications space); (2) reducing the make-ready deadline from 90 to 60 days (and from 135 to 105 days for large requests) for a make-ready work above the communications space; (3) eliminating the optional 15-day extension for the utility to complete communications space make-ready work.
-However, for all attachments, the Order retains as a safeguard our existing rule allowing utilities to deviate from the make-ready timelines for good and sufficient cause when it is infeasible for the utility to complete makeready work within the prescribed timeframe.
-An existing attacher can provide written notice to the new attacher before the 30-day complex make-ready deadline explaining in detail the need for an extension and providing a new completion date, which cannot extend beyond 60 days from the date of the utility make-ready notice to existing attachers (or 105 days in the case of larger orders).
+38. The Order amends the existing make-ready timeline by (1) reducing the deadlines for both simple and complex make-ready work from 60 to 30 days (and from 105 to 75 for large requests in the communications space); and (2) eliminating the optional 15-day extension for the utility to complete communications space make-ready work.
+The Order maintains the current make-ready deadline of 90 days (and 135 days for large requests) for make-ready above the communications space.
+However, for all attachments, the Order retains as a safeguard our existing rule allowing utilities to deviate from the makeready timelines for good and sufficient cause when it is infeasible for the utility to complete make-ready work within the prescribed timeframe.
+Further, an existing attacher may deviate from the 30-day deadline for complex make-ready in the communications space (or the 75-day deadline in the case of larger orders) for reasons of safety or service interruption that renders it infeasible for the existing attacher to complete complex make-ready by the deadline.
+An existing attacher that so deviates must immediately notify, in writing, the new attacher and other affected existing attachers, identify the affected poles, and include a detailed explanation of the basis for the deviation and a new completion date, which cannot extend beyond 60 days from the date of the utility make-ready notice to existing attachers (or 105 days in the case of larger orders).
+The existing attacher cannot deviate from the complex make-ready time limits for a period longer than necessary to complete make-ready on the affected poles.
 If complex make-ready is not complete within 60 days from the date that the existing attacher sends notice to the new attacher, the new attacher can complete the work using a utility-approved contractor.
 Existing attachers must act in good faith in obtaining an extension.
 The Order also provides that when a utility provides the required make-ready notice to existing attachers, then it must provide the new attacher with a copy of the notice, plus the contact information of existing attachers to which the notices were sent, and thereafter the new attacher (rather than the utility) must take responsibility for encouraging and coordinating with existing attachers to ensure completion of make-ready work on a timely basis.

-37. Expanding upon the Commission's existing make-ready cost estimate requirement for utilities, the Order requires a utility to provide a new attacher with a detailed, itemized estimate of charges to perform all necessary make-ready work, as well as detailed and itemized post-make-ready work invoices.
+39. Expanding upon the Commission's existing make-ready cost estimate requirement for utilities, the Order requires a utility to detail all make-ready cost estimates and final invoices on a per-pole basis where requested by the new attacher.
+Fixed costs that are not necessarily charged on a per-pole basis may be submitted on a per-job basis, rather than a pole-by-pole basis, even where a pole-by-pole estimate or invoice is requested.
 As part of the detailed estimate, the utility is required to disclose to the new attacher its projected material, labor, and other related costs that form the basis of its estimate, including specifying what, if any costs, the utility is passing through to the new attacher from the utility's use of a third-party contractor.
-The Order provides that the utility must detail all make-ready cost estimates and final invoices on a per-pole basis.
-However, if in compiling the estimate (or invoice) the utility determines that make-ready charges will (or did) not vary from pole-to-pole, the utility may aggregate individual charges (i.e., present one charge for labor, one charge for projected materials, etc.) rather than present a pole-by-pole estimate.
+The utility must also provide documentation that is sufficient to determine the basis of all charges in the final invoice, including any material, labor and other related costs.
+If a utility completes make-ready and the final cost of the work does not differ from the estimate, it is not required to provide the new attacher with the invoice.